nicklockwood/layout/README.md

 ## UITabBarController

-For the most part, Layout works best when implemented on a per-controller basis, with one LayoutViewController for each screen.
-There is some limited support for collection view controllers such as `UITabBarController` however, as demonstrated in the SampleApp example.
+For the most part, Layout works best when implemented on a per-screen basis, with one LayoutViewController for each screen.
+There is some limited support for defining collection view controllers such as `UITabBarController` however, as demonstrated in the SampleApp.

-To use a `UITabBarController` simply nest one or more `UIViewController` nodes inside a `UITabBarController` node, as follows:
+To define a `UITabBarController`-based layout in XML, nest one or more `UIViewController` nodes inside a `UITabBarController` node, as follows:

 ```xml
 <UITabBarController>